-Sales events allow agents to try to direct potential enrollees toward a plan or set of plans.
+Sales events allow agents to try to direct potential enrollees or current members toward a plan or set of plans.
 Many marketing and lead-generating activities are allowed, but there are rules regarding the information you can collect.
 See what you can and cannot do at sales events below.

 Sales Event Do’s and Don’ts

 |Let beneficiaries approach you first at informal events||Hold a sales event right after one of your educational events in the same general area (e.g., same building)|

 |Use sign-in sheets that clearly indicate providing contact information is optional||Offer health screenings or similar activities that could seem like, or be used for, “cherry picking”|

 |Name all products and plan types you’ll cover before starting||Require attendees to use a sign-in sheet|